surajbisht1809/CS598_DL4H_Project_Team03_2022Spring/README.md

 ## Computational Requirements
 All experiements performed using Colab Pro with TPU/GPU and High-RAM configuration.

-Total duration requried for entire code run and results using pre-processed MIMIC-III data: 40 hours
+Total duration requried for entire code run and results using pre-processed MIMIC-III data: **40 GPU hours**

-Total duration with all the experments and ablations: 150 hours
+Total duration including all the additional experments and ablations: **150 GPU hours**

 ## Local setup requriments and dependencies
 Jupyter notebook